Decreasing Term Life Insurance Simplified

 • Smoking status

-For those in older age groups, the terms are often more affordable for term insurance policies than they would be for whole of life, but older individuals will still pay a higher premium than someone in the prime of their life.
-In addition, if the individual is in poorer health, premiums would be higher.
+For those in older age groups, term insurance policies are often more affordable than whole-of-life policies, but older individuals will still pay a higher premium than someone in the prime of their life.

 Why Would I Want a Decreasing Term Life Insurance Policy?

 Many individuals secure life insurance to help their loved ones financially survive their passing.
 For those who expect to be on a limited budget as they get older, a decreasing term life insurance policy is very attractive.
-Although the benefits decrease as the policy reaches its final term date, so do the premiums.

-The main reason someone would choose a policy such as this would be that the decreasing payout is set to mimic the remainder of the principle on the home’s mortgage.
 In this particular case, the beneficiary could use the payout to pay off the remainder of the home and own it outright, leaving them with no mortgage payment as they start their journey without their partner.

-As briefly mentioned, the lower premium is also very attractive.
-Budgets can become very tight as one gets older, and a high insurance premium may simply become unaffordable.
 Since the benefit payout decreases over time, the premium will also go down.
-As income becomes more and more limited with old age, the premium decrease allows the insured to continue to pay for the insurance without dramatically affecting the household budget.
+As income becomes increasingly limited with old age, the premium decrease allows the insured to continue paying for the insurance without dramatically affecting the household budget.

 How Do I Pick the Right Policy?

-The first concern of any insurance policy is how much coverage is needed.
-However, unlike a standard policy, the insured needs to make sure they have enough coverage for the here and now rather than concentrating on how future inflation will affect the coverage.
-While factors such as this are still important, the immediate payout will be the biggest and should be carefully considered.
+However, unlike a standard policy, the insured needs to ensure they have sufficient coverage for the present rather than focusing on how future inflation may affect the coverage.

 When deciding on the term of the coverage, the insured will need to sit down and budget everything out over the expected course of repayment.
 For instance, how many years are remaining on the mortgage?
-When will the car be paid off?
-If there is no further credit card spending, how much longer will it take to pay the cards completely off?
-Is there a retirement account or pension fund that will become accessible at some point in the future?

-When all of these questions are answered and hard numbers for the financial needs are entered, it is time to discuss policies with one of our insurance experts.
-They can assist in finding the proper coverage and policies for the proper term of cover.
+Once all these questions are answered and the complex numbers for the financial needs are entered, it’s time to discuss policies with one of our insurance experts.

 What Are the Pros and Cons of Decreasing Term Life Insurance?